The cornerstone of Kent Denver's advisory program is the lasting relationships developed between students, faculty and peers.

-Many sixth-grade activities, including weekly volunteering at a downtown Denver soup kitchen, are structured around the homeroom advisory groups.
+Many 6th-grade activities, including weekly volunteering at a downtown Denver soup kitchen, are structured around the homeroom advisory groups.

 Sixth-grade advisors work closely with their colleagues to monitor student progress and provide support when needed.
-In addition, a sixth-grade class dean provides overall leadership for the grade's advisory program.
+In addition, a 6th-grade class dean provides overall leadership for the grade's advisory program.

-Seventh- and eighth-graders participate in mixed-age advisory groups with a pair of experienced advisors.
+Seventh- and 8th-graders participate in mixed-age advisory groups with a pair of experienced advisors.

 Middle School advisory groups meet regularly and participate in special activities, like community service days and off-campus trips in the fall and spring.

-Students remain with their advisors for two years, allowing them to learn from older students as seventh-graders and step into more significant leadership roles as eighth-graders.
+Students remain with their advisors for two years, allowing them to learn from older students as 7th-graders and step into more significant leadership roles as 8th-graders.

-Each class is also assigned a grade-level dean who follows the class through the seventh and eighth grades.
-These deans manage the advisory curriculum and provide support for students and advisors.
+The 7th and 8th grades also have a dean who manages the advisory curriculum and provides support for students and advisors.

 Upper School students are assigned to grade-specific advisory groups which remain together for four years, allowing advisors to focus on the evolving opportunities and challenges of each grade level.